apache/druid/docs/design/segments.md

 ## Handling null values

-By default, Druid string dimension columns use the values `''` and `null` interchangeably.
-Numeric and metric columns cannot represent `null` but use nulls to mean `0`.
-However, Druid provides a SQL compatible null handling mode, which you can enable at the system level through `druid.generic.useDefaultValueForNull`.
-This setting, when set to `false`, allows Druid to create segments _at ingestion time_ in which the following occurs:
+By default, Druid runs in a SQL compatible null handling mode, which allows Druid to create segments _at ingestion time_ in which the following occurs:

 * String columns can distinguish `''` from `null`,
 * Numeric columns can represent `null` valued rows instead of `0`.

+Druid also has a legacy null handling mode which was the default prior to Druid 28.0.0.
+In this mode string dimension columns use the values `''` and `null` interchangeably.
+Numeric and metric columns cannot represent `null` but use nulls to mean `0`.
+You can enable this classic behavior at the system level through `druid.generic.useDefaultValueForNull` and setting to `true`.

 String dimension columns contain no additional column structures in SQL compatible null handling mode.
 Instead, they reserve an additional dictionary entry for the `null` value.
 Numeric columns are stored in the segment with an additional bitmap in which the set bits indicate `null`-valued rows.